ualberta-smr/RefMerge/README.md

 `undoOperations()` and `replayOperations()` methods in `RefMerge` to make sure the methods are called.

-### 3. Add an element class
+### 3. Add a dispatcher class

-We need to add a new element class, so we can dispatch to the correct cell in the logic matrix.
-This class will extend `RefactoringElement` and even though it may be tempting not to, we need to override `accept()` in the new class.
-We need to add a method in this class for each existing visitor as well as the corresponding visitor for this refactoring that each visitor will dispatch to.
+Although the design for the logic matrix is similar to visitor pattern, it does not follow an existing design pattern.
+Each time we add a new refactoring type, we need to add a new dispatcher class that extends `RefactoringDispatcher`.
+We need to override `dispatch()` in the new dispatcher class.
+This is everything that needs to be done in this step!

-### 4. Update visitor superclass and existing classes
+### 4. Update receiver superclass

-Next, update `RefactoringVisitor` by adding a new `visit(myRefactoringElement)` method where myRefactoringElement is your new element class.
-You should not add anything else to the superclass.
-You also need to update each of the existing visitors to visit your new element class.
-Override your `visit(myRefactoringElement)` method to dispatch to the correct method in myRefactoringElement.
+Next, update `Receiver` by adding a new `receive()` method with the dispatcher class that you just added as the parameter.
+This will allow us to implement the new receive method in our new receiver and future receivers.
+Do not add anything else to the receiver class.

-### 5. Add a visitor class
+### 5. Add a receiver class

-We need to add a new visitor class that extends `RefactoringVisitor`.
-The new visitor class will only have a `visit()` method for the new refactoring element.
+Now we can add the receiver for our new refactoring.
+Create `myRefactoringReceiver` class and override the `receive()` method for each refactoring dispatcher.

 ### 6. Add corresponding logic cells

-We need to add the cells that perform the refactoring conflict and dependence logic.
-Add a new cell for each comparison in the logicCells package.
+We need to add the logic cell that performs the logic for each `receive()`.
+Add a cell for each logic check in the logicCells package.

+### 7. Update the matrix class

+There are three small updates that need to be made to `Matrix.java`.
+For the first two, add the new dispatcher and receiver to the corresponding `dispatcherMap` and `receiverMap`.
+Lastly, add the `vector.add(RefactoringType.myNewType)` to `Matrix.getRefactoringValue`.